Concrete Innovation a discussion

 Electrical Conductivity & TDS

-Magnetic field exposure dramatically reduced both electrical conductivity and total dissolved solids.
-EC decreased by 19.7% and TDS by 25.7% compared to normal water.
-This reduction indicates improved water quality and enhanced cement hydration potential.
+Magnetic field exposure reduced electrical conductivity by 19.7% and TDS by 25.7%, indicating improved water quality and hydration potential.

 pH Enhancement